jzohdi/react-admin-gatsby-test/README.md

 1. using "browser globals like window or document" will cause an error at this step since only node apis will be available.

-- Here is the query results for [window](https://github.com/marmelab/react-admin/search?q=window&unscoped_q=window) and [document](https://github.com/marmelab/react-admin/search?q=document&unscoped_q=document), the react-admin falsey checks at the moment may not be enough.
+- Here are the query results for [window](https://github.com/marmelab/react-admin/search?q=window&unscoped_q=window) and [document](https://github.com/marmelab/react-admin/search?q=document&unscoped_q=document), the react-admin falsey checks at the moment may not be enough.

 2. using import and require in the same file.